mcore1976/antispy-jammer/README.md

 The microcontroller ATTINY13 has its fuses set to operate with 9,6MHz internal clock and that allows to send 32 samples of waveform over DAC with maximum frequency up to 27kHZ.
 The ATTINY85 can go even higher up to 60kHz.
 In this source code it is set for sinusoidal waveform to match  center frequency of ultrasonic transducer which is 25kHz (also slightly shifted frequencies are available in the source code for experimentation, but commented out).
 The Sinusoidal waveform parameters have been calculated using Libreoffice Calc / Microsoft Excell and can be changed to any other waveform if necessary.
-The C code is utilizing whole available PINs in ATTINY PORTB (PB0-PB4) to create DAC for sine wave.
+The C code is utilizing whole available PINs in ATTINY PORTB (PB0-PB4) to create DAC for sine wave or pulse wave depending on source code version.
 The chip may be changed to ATTINY85, the internal clock has to be reconfigured to PLL clock, no DIV8 to 16MHz frequency ( AVRDUDE fuses : -U lfuse:w:0xf1:m -U hfuse:w:0xdd:m -U efuse:w:0xfe:m  ) like for Digisparkdevice.
 Also number of NOP commands have to be finetuned in the source code to fit correct ~25kHZ frequency.

-The solution is based on AVR-GCC environment and USBASP and AVRDUDE tools may be used for ATMEL ATTINY chip programming.
+The main solution is based on AVR-GCC environment and USBASP and AVRDUDE tools may be used for ATMEL ATTINY chip programming.
 This is not Arduino code, however some bigger chips like ATMEGA 328P ( the one from ARDUINO ) also can be used.

-If you have Linux based machine you would need to setup the environment by installing following packages : "gcc-avr", "binutils-avr" (or sometimes just "binutils"), "avr-libc", "avrdude".
-For Ubuntu / Linux Mint you may use following command : "sudo apt-get install gcc-avr binutils-avr binutils avr-libc gdb-avr avrdude"

-If you have Windows machine, please follow this tutorial to install necessary packages : http://fab.cba.mit.edu/classes/863.16/doc/projects/ftsmin/windows_avr.html

-If you do not know how to connect cables for ATMEL ATTINY chip programming please follow my tutorial here : https://www.youtube.com/watch?v=7klgyNzZ2TI

-Compilation

-- use "compileattiny" and "main.c" files for ATTINY13/ATTINY13A chip  (internal 9,6 MHz clock )
-- use "compileattinyv2" and "main5.c" files for ATTINY13/ATTINY13A chip  (internal 9,6 MHz clock )
-- use "compileattiny85" and "main2.c" files for ATTINY85 chip  (internal 16MHz PLL clock)
-- use "compileattiny85v2" and "main4.c" files for ATTINY85 chip  (internal 16MHz PLL clock)
+For ARDUINO users there is separated "mic-jammer.ino" version which is composed of ARDUINO DIGISPARK (ATTINY85) connected to PAM8403 MODULE and 20 transducers.
+It also gives same high range of jamming capaby.

 Component list :